 This ESMF is a management tool to assist in managing potential adverse social and environmental impacts associated with activities of the seven regional airports rehabilitation projects under the AFD-finance, in line with the requirements of world bank group standards and the implementation of the 2030 global agenda of the 17 Sustainable Development Goals (SDGs).
 The implementing partners of the projects and the relevant members of the project management units will follow this ESMF during the start of the projects’ implementation to ensure the environmental and social risks and impacts are fully assessed and management measure in place prior to the implementation of the relevant project activities.

-The scope of the ESMF needs a comprehensive Environmental and Social Impact Assessment according to the AFD guidelines.
+The scope of the ESMF needs a first Environmental and Social Impact Assessment according to the AFD guidelines.
 Beside, should describes the principles and procedures for addressing environmental and social impacts associated with the project in accordance with the Ethiopian laws and regulations of the AFD Environment and Social Safeguard Integrated Policies and Procedures.
 AFD mainstreams corporate social responsibility into its governance system and activities.
 In this context, AFD takes measures to assess and manage environmental and social risks for all AFD-funded operations.
 AFD promote the sustainability of any project by identifying associated risks, implementing possible prevention or mitigation measures for the environmental and social risks and impacts, as well as any human rights violation that could result from AFD-funded activities.

-For the implementation the proposed project, an environmental and social impact assessment is mandatory according to the Ethiopian Environmental Impact Assessment Proclamation No. 299/2002.
+For the implementation the proposed project, environmental and social impact assessments (ESIAs) will be carried out at a later stage by the DB contractor for each regional airport.
+These ESIA are mandatory according to the Ethiopian Environmental Impact Assessment Proclamation No. 299/2002.
 ESIA is one of the means that decision-makers use to consider the impact of their actions on the environment.
 In Ethiopia, although the relevance of ESIA in decision-making was recognized in 1997, it was firmly established in our legal system in 2002 with the enactment of the ESIA Proclamation.
 This Proclamation (No.299/2002) aims primarily at making the ESIA mandatory for categories of projects specified under a directive issued by the EPA.
 The law specifies the projects and activities that will require an environmental and social impact assessment.

 Based on the above proclamation; without authorization from the Authority or from the relevant regional environmental agency, no person shall commence implementation of any project that requires environmental impact assessment.
 As explained above, this ESMF is restricted to seven AFD-supported regional airport rehabilitation projects.

-2.3 Objective of ESIA Study
+2.3 Objective of impact assessment

-Environmental impact study is one of the basic requirements for the developmental and any investment projects to launch through national and international in order to identify the positive and negative causes and consequences related with the proposed project.
-Therefore, the purpose of this ESIA study is:
+The Environmental and social impact study is one of the basic requirements for the developmental and any investment projects to launch through national and international in order to identify the positive and negative causes and consequences related with the proposed project.
+In order to serve as a framework for the future airport ESIAs, the purpose of this ESMF is:

 To identify the significant Impacts of the proposed project on the Environment and the environment on the project as well;